Apologies have been made for slavery, sexual abuse, anti-Semitism and mistreatment of women and gays.

 The church itself has long been a minority in America.
 Government leaders and the elite rarely were Catholics, so the church here "couldn't do as much damage," Reese said.

 Still, the church admits it did not lead the way in social justice at times when slavery, segregation and gender inequality were sanctioned by the government, he said.

 "When you go to confession, you confess your sins.
 You don't try to make excuses," Reese said.

 Lawrence Cunningham, a theology professor at the University of Notre Dame, said such apologies are uncommon throughout history.
 Yet popes and, more typically, saints in the Middle Ages "would talk about faults in the church and the need to correct them," he said.

-Although some say the apologies are too little, too late, Annette Kane, executive director of the Washington-based National Council of Catholic Women, welcomed them.
+Annette Kane, executive director of the Washington-based National Council of Catholic Women, welcomed the apologies.